chopinrlz/bsaber-namer/README.md

 # bsaber-namer
-PowerShell module to unpack and rename bsaber downloads
+PowerShell script to unpack and rename bsaber downloads